Big Five personality traits: Work success

 Two theories have been integrated in an attempt to account for these differences in work role performance.
 Trait activation theory posits that within a person trait levels predict future behavior, that trait levels differ between people, and that work-related cues activate traits which leads to work relevant behaviors.
 Role theory suggests that role senders provide cues to elicit desired behaviors.
-In this context, role senders (i.e.: supervisors, managers, etc.) provide workers with cues for expected behaviors, which in turn activates personality traits and work relevant behaviors.
-In essence, expectations of the role sender lead to different behavioral outcomes depending on the trait levels of individual workers and because people differ in trait levels, responses to these cues will not be universal.
+In this context, role senders provide workers with cues for expected behaviors, which in turn activates personality traits and work relevant behaviors.
+In essence, expectations of the role sender lead to different behavioral outcomes depending on the trait levels of individual workers, and because people differ in trait levels, responses to these cues will not be universal.

-Romantic relationships

-The Big Five model of personality was used for attempts to predict satisfaction in romantic relationships, relationship quality in dating, engaged, and married couples.